Open-NC/Are-We-Represented/README.md

 This is the project center that will be used to post issues, create documentation, etc. Additional repositories may be created for code, data and other resources associated with the project.

 ## Purpose

-The purpose of this project is to begin compiling a dataset of demographic information about populations and the policy-makers who represent their interests, as well as a web application that allows community members, academics, journalists, policy-makers and advocates to access and use this information.
+The purpose of this project is to compile a dataset of demographic information about communities and their elected officials and to create a web application that allows community members, academics, journalists, policy-makers and advocates to access and use the information.

-While we would like the dataset and web app eventually to cover all policy-making elected offices in NC, as a first step we will focus on county commissions since this represents a more manageable set of data and data analysis questions.
-We also hope that the data can eventually be connected to metrics that capture policy impact, since the connection between demographic representation and the impact of the resulting policy-making is complex, at best.
+The first phase will focus on North Carolina county commissions since this represents a more manageable set of data and data analysis questions.
+In the future, we hope to include more elected offices and possibly use the information to look at the impact of representation on policy and outcomes

 ### Is this a partisan project?